Non-smoothable homeomorphisms of $4$-manifolds with boundary: Introduction

 Our second result shows the non-realisability of smoothable elements of $\Tor(X,\partial X)$ by generalised Dehn twists.

-\begin{thm} There exists an infinite family of pairwise non-diffeomorphic compact, oriented, smooth, simply-connected $4$-manifolds with connected boundary $(W_n,\partial W_n)$ and \\$\Tor(W_n,\partial W_n)$ of infinite order, such that all mapping classes in $\Tor(W_n,\partial W_n)$ are smoothable, but only the identity map is supported on a collar of the boundary and, in particular, only the identity map is realised by a generalised Dehn twist. \end{thm}
+\begin{thm} There exists an infinite family of pairwise non-diffeomorphic compact, oriented, smooth, simply-connected $4$-manifolds $\{(W_n,\partial W_n)\}_{n\in \N}$ with connected boundary and $\Tor(W_n,\partial W_n)$ of infinite order, such that, for each $n$, all mapping classes in $\Tor(W_n,\partial W_n)$ are smoothable, but only the identity map is supported on a collar of the boundary and, in particular, only the identity map is realised by a generalised Dehn twist. \end{thm}